vert-x3/vertx-web-site/src/site/blog/posts/centralized-logging-using-elk.md

 ![Overview of centralized logging with ELK](/assets/blog/centralized-logging-using-elk/elk-overview.svg)

 ## App logging configuration
 Vert.x uses JUL logging as default, however, it also provides the means to [configure]({{ site_url }}docs/vertx-core/java/#_logging) Log4j or SLF4J as the logging framework.
-Let's take a look at a Log4j sample configuration.
+Let's take a look at a Log4j example configuration.

 ### Log4j Logging
 In order to enable Log4j, we take advantage of SLF4j's ability to attach different logging frameworks at runtime.
 For this reason, we declare Log4j's binaries as dependencies in our Maven POM file together with the SLF4J API.
-Additionally, for Vert.x applications it is important to keep the logging functions asynchronous, therefore, we include the LMAX Disruptor binaries in the classpath, as specified in the Log4J [docs](https://logging.apache.org/log4j/2.x/manual/async.html).
+Additionally, for Vert.x applications it is important to keep the logging functions asynchronous, therefore, we include the LMAX Disruptor binaries in the classpath, as specified in the Log4j [docs](https://logging.apache.org/log4j/2.x/manual/async.html).

 ```xml
 <dependency>